 6. "I can't date a guy who …"

 The excuses are numerous here: is poor, is uneducated, has a big belly, is of a different religion, has young kids.
 You're throwing up roadblocks for no good reason.

 Look, here's the thing: you're not perfect and the man you end up falling in love with won't be either.
 Remember, your "Mr. Perfect" is a jerk, and he's looking for his "Ms. Perfect," anyway.
 Take each man for who he is, and enjoy getting to know him without judgment ... unless he gives you a good reason to walk away.

 7. "Men suck, so they have to prove themselves to me."

 This one comes in many forms, ranging from "All men are after one thing" or "Men are stupid."
 If you think like this, get it out of your head right now.
-You know plenty of men who are NOT like this: your dad, brother, cousins, co-workers, and friends.
+You know plenty of men who are NOT like this — your dad, brother, cousins, co-workers, and friends.
 If they're out there, then plenty of other men who don't suck are out there, too.
-When a man hears you say this, he wonders how long it will be before you talk about him in that way.
+When a man hears you say this, he wonders how long it'll take before you're talking about him in that way.